 I love real cars too.
 I suppose it comes from having to drive Mom's '63 Dodge station wagon to high school, when most of my friends had

-My first Monte Carlo, a 1973.
-It was gold but I had it painted Corvette beige and put some on some Camaro rims painted to match.
-Had some bad rust around the windshield and rear window, so I sold it and found the one below.
+My first Monte Carlo, was a 1973.
+It was gold but I had it painted Corvette beige and found some period correct Z 28 Camaro rims painted to match.
+When getting the car painted, I discovered that it had some bad rust around the windshield and rear window, so I sold it and my brother in Atlanta found me the ’74 big block black Monster Monte below.

 My fourth Monte Carlo was a 2002 SS I bought new.
 Nice driving car, but I didn’t keep it long.

-This is the only photo I could find of a Chevy Sport pickup I bought for $2,500 from a friend.
-They used it for a company work truck for years.
+This is a 1990 Chevy Sport pickup I bought for $2,500 from a friend who owned a large construction company.
+They used it for a work truck for years.
 Engine and transmission had been replaced but the body and interior were in rough shape.
 When I was finished with it, it looked like new.
-I towed that ’57 Sedan Delivery to a few car shows, then traded the truck in on that Z34 Monte Carlo.
+I towed that ’57